 Skip to main content

 The King’s Speech set out the programme of legislation that the UK Government intends to pursue in the forthcoming parliamentary session.
-The package of bills announced includes an Enhancing Financial Services Bill (FS Bill) and several other measures relevant to financial services (FS) firms.
+The package of bills announced includes a Financial Services and Markets Bill (FS Bill), published on 19 May, and several other measures relevant to financial services (FS) firms.

 At a glance:

-• A new FS Bill will implement several discrete reforms.
+• The FS Bill will implement several discrete reforms.
 These include planned changes to the Senior Managers & Certification Regime (SMCR) alongside structural and operational changes affecting the Financial Ombudsman Service (FOS) and the Payment Systems Regulator (PSR).
 But implementation of those changes will still take time.
-Firms are unlikely to feel any impact until 2028 at the earliest, but will need to respond to consultations in the run-up to that period.
+Firms are unlikely to feel any impact until 2028 at the earliest but will need to respond to consultations in the run-up to that period.

 • The King’s Speech also signalled wider cross-cutting issues for FS firms to track, including AI, digital identity, and cyber resilience.

-• Although not mentioned, there also remains a busy pipeline of FS regulatory change underway.
+• Although not mentioned in the FS Bill, there remains a busy pipeline of FS regulatory change already underway.
 Government reforms including for Open Banking, digital assets, targeted support and alternative investment fund managers will continue to progress through its existing law-making powers.

-This note sets out our view on the key signals for FS policy and regulation resulting from the King’s Speech, and what to watch out for in the coming months.
+This note sets out our view on the key signals for FS policy and regulation resulting from the King’s Speech and FS Bill, and what to watch out for in the coming months.

 What did the King’s Speech signal for FS policy and regulation?

-As widely expected, the Speech confirmed the Government’s intent to table an FS Bill, advancing its growth and competitiveness agenda by taking forward a range of measures announced over the last two years, including [non-exhaustive]:
+As widely expected, the Speech confirmed the Government’s intention to table an FS Bill, advancing its growth and competitiveness agenda by taking forward a range of measures announced over the last two years.
+Key initiatives include [non-exhaustive]:

 • Reforming SMCR: While reiterating that SMCR is a core pillar of UK regulation, policymakers are reviewing its practical application.
 The Government is seeking to reduce the regime’s regulatory burden by 50%, split across two phases.
 Initial SMCR reforms focused on improving approval processes.
 The FS Bill enables a more substantive second phase.
-This includes removing the Certification Regime from primary legislation, allowing the regulators to develop a more flexible framework, and exploring ways to reduce the number of Senior Management Function roles.
-However, considering the FCA/PRA consultations that will follow legislation, implementation is likely to run into 2028.
+This includes removing the Certification Regime from primary legislation, allowing the regulators to develop a more flexible framework, and exploring ways to reduce the number of Senior Management Function roles that require regulatory pre-approval.
+The latest regulatory initiatives grid indicates that the FCA/PRA will consult on Phase 2 changes in the second half of 2026.
+Considering the work required, implementation of Phase 2 will likely run into 2028.

 • Reforming the FOS: Aimed at reducing future market disruption and promoting regulatory predictability.
 Tensions and grey areas between the roles of the FCA and FOS in consumer redress mechanisms – highlighted by the motor finance cases – are a key driver.
-The Bill would progress the more fundamental FOS reforms announced last summer and confirmed in March, including giving the FCA final decision-making responsibility for mass redress events and issues that may have wider consumer or firm implications.
+The Bill would progress the more fundamental FOS reforms announced last summer and confirmed in March, including giving the FCA final decision-making responsibility for mass redress events and introducing a referral mechanism to the FCA in instances of rule application ambiguity.
+However, implementation timelines remain uncertain.
+The FS Bill reconfirms that, even once it becomes law, secondary legislation will be required in certain areas, including to specify criteria for the referral mechanism.

-• Abolishing the PSR: Announced in March 2025, the PSR's functions will merge into the FCA, in a move designed to reduce regulatory complexity and foster growth.
+• Abolishing the PSR: Announced in March 2025, the PSR will be abolished and its functions transferred to the FCA, in a move designed to reduce regulatory complexity and foster growth.
 This consolidation aims to cut regulatory overlaps, streamline supervision, promote clearer accountability and support faster decision-making.
 However, the actual benefits will hinge on how, in practice, the FCA will exercise its new powers and responsibilities.
 Key factors include its approach to balancing competition and innovation with consumer protection and market integrity, the supervisory intensity applied to firms, and how it will take forward live workstreams on issues such as card fees, authorised push payment fraud, and Open Banking.
 This, together with FOS reforms, will only affect firms once the operational changes have been implemented.

-• Cross-cutting changes to how the FCA and PRA operate: Earlier this week, the Government signalled that it will legislate to implement a package of already announced operational reforms.
+• Cross-cutting changes to how the FCA and PRA operate: The FS Bill will implement a package of already announced operational reforms.
 This includes new, shorter statutory deadlines for certain FCA/PRA approvals, including new firm and SMCR approvals, which should speed up regulatory decisions for firms.
 The Government also plans to scale back the role of the statutory “have regards” principles, so they guide FCA/PRA long-term strategy-setting but carry less weight in their day-to-day decision-making.
 It is too soon to judge the practical impact, but this could lead to more nimble supervisory decision-making and policymaking.

 Beyond the FS Bill, what other Bills should FS firms be watching?